 Copywriting just isn’t right for everyone.
 I have, more often than I’d like to admit, wanted to give it up and swap to a totally different career.
 But that’s fine.
 It’s fine if it’s not for you.
 It’s fine if you want a break.
 It’s fine if you love it or slightly like it.

-If anyone has any questions about becoming a copywriter, freelancing, balancing it with fiction etc, let me know down in the comments or ask me on Twitter.
+If anyone has any questions about becoming a copywriter, freelancing, balancing it with fiction etc, let me know down in the comments.